Maintaining Your Water Heater

 Don’t know which type of expansion tank you have?
 You can call your building department or public utilities to find out.
 Once you have done what you can for your expansion tank, keep an eye on the hot water system to make sure that everything is okay when it reboots.
 If the pressure on your boiler still spikes up, then you need to call an experienced plumber to diagnose the problem.

-When you come across a plumbing emergency, day or night, you can find the service that you deserve at A-1 Sewer & Septic Service Inc. Our plumbers provide fast and friendly service to homeowners and businesses throughout Kansas City, and at no extra cost for emergencies that occur after business hours.
-Call our team of experienced technicians today to get a no-obligation quote.
+When you come across a plumbing emergency, day or night, you can find the service that you deserve at A-1 Sewer & Septic Service Inc. Our plumbers provide fast and friendly service to homeowners and businesses throughout Kansas City, and can handle emergencies that occur after business hours.
+Call our team of experienced technicians today to get a quote.
 No problem is too big or too small for us to handle.